 Description

-Resolution R-2019-41 Application
+Resolution R-2019-41

+Application

 Residential Relocation Plan

 BACKGROUND:

 Southwest Region Planning Commission is introducing an CDBG application for the Keene Community Kitchen.
 The proposal is to request an amount up to \$500,000 in CDBG funds.
-These funds, less administration costs, would be subgranted to The Community Kitchen (TCK) and used to make building improvements at The Community Kitchen's building located · at 37 Mechanic Street.
+These funds, less administration costs, would be subgranted to The Community Kitchen (TCK) and used to make building improvements at The Community Kitchen's building located at 37 Mechanic Street.
 The building improvements would include improvements to the roof, installation of a new solar array, as well as improvements to heating and cooling systems along with other capital improvements.

-CITY OF KEENE

-R-2019-41

-Nineteen

-In the Year of Our Lord Two Thousand and

-PLICATION FOR CDBG FUNDS

-A RESOLUTION

-Resolved by the City Council of the City of Keene, as follows:

-- WHEREAS, the City of Keene has stated as one of its Community Goals to make available supportive services and opportunities designed to nurture and meet the needs of our citizenry; and - WHEREAS, The Community Kitchen provides hot meals and a pantry program to persons with low and moderate incomes in need of food assistance; and - WHEREAS, the U. S. Department of Housing and Urban Development has established a Community Development Block Grant Program which is administered within the State of New Hampshire by the New Hampshire Community Development Finance Authority; and - WHEREAS, the Community Development proposal would provide up to \$500,000 to be subgranted to the Community Kitchen and used for improvements to its building located at 37 Mechanic Street.
-NOW, THEREFORE, BE IT RESOLVED that the City Council approve and support the a grant application to the New Hampshire Community Development Finance Authority for an amount up to \$500,000 in Community Development Block Grant funds to be used by the Community Kitchen for improvements to its building; that the Council adopt an updated Housing and Community Development Plan; that the City will re-adopt the Residential Anti-Displacement and Relocation Assistance Plan; that the City will accept the grant if it is approved and enter into a contract with the New Hampshire Community Development Finance Authority; and, further, that the City Manager is authorized to execute any documents which may be necessary for said contract.
+CITY OF KEENE R-2019-41 Ninetee In the Year of Our L ord Two Thousand and A RESOLUTION APPROVING AN APPLICA TION FOR CDBG FUNDS ty Council of the City of Keene, WHEREAS, the City of Keene has stated as one of its Community Goals to make available supportive services and opportunities designed to nurture and meet the needs of our citizenry; and WHEREAS, The Community Kitchen provides hot meals and a pantry program to persons with low and moderate incomes in need of food assistance; and WHEREAS, the U. S. Department of Housing and Urban Development has established a Community Development Block Grant Program which is administered within the State of New Hampshire by the New Hampshire Community Development Finance Authority; and WHEREAS, the Community Development proposal would provide up to \$500,000 to be subgranted to the Community Kitchen and used for improvements to its building located at 37 Mechanic Street. application to to \$500,000 in Kitchen for im Community D and Relocation a contract with the New Hampshire Community Development Block Grant provements to its building; that the Colevelopment Plan; that the City will ren Assistance Plan; that the City will ach the New Hampshire Community Development In City Council December Referred to the Finance, Opersonnel Committee.
+P for Thursday, December 1 City Clerk Organization and Public Hearing Set 19, 2019 at 7:00 PM.
 Kendall W. Lane, Mayor